canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 This output showing the code position is truncated for the remainder of this guide.
 ```

-Checking the value of the index:
+5. Check the value of the index:

 ```none
 (dlv) print i
 ```

 This outputs `0`.

-After another step you can confirm that the `sum` value has been incremented
+6. Step again to confirm that the `sum` value has been incremented
 with the first element in the `numbers` array:

 ```none